 i.
-The Permittee shall record and maintain records of the amount and type of each fuel combusted during each calendar month.
+Type and amount of each fuel combusted during each calendar month.
 A monthly invoice from the fuel supplier may be used to demonstrate compliance with the requirement of this provision.

-[40 CFR §60.48c(g)]
+[Rule 323 §501.1][40 CFR §60.48c(g)]